halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 * Unreal Engine 4 uses them to create instances of that specific class.
 So when you want to create a new instance of a class, constructor is not called.
 Instead the CDO is just copied to another place in memory, creating a new instance of this class.
 While this might sound like an internal Unreal Engine 4 thing, it is important to be aware of this, as this is the main reason why you should not modify the CDO of a class unless you really know what you are doing.

 * We use them frequently to access the default values.
 For example, when creating a thumbnail for an Adventure Character blueprint, we do not have an instance of the Adventure Character class, just the UClass specifying which UAdventureCharacter subclass the asset represents.
 However, we can get a CDO of that UClass, cast it to UAdventureCharacter and get the icon of that character from there.
-And we could not do that using static methods, as we can only cast the CDO to UAdventureCharacter class, as we have no idea which specific class the blueprint represents.
+And we could not do that using static methods, as we can only cast the CDO to UAdventureCharacter class, we have no idea which specific class the blueprint represents.

 * Class defaults are visible in the blueprint editor, so we can use the CDO of a class to display something to the designer.
 We use Class Default Objects to display registered combinations.
 However, be careful about modifying CDOs.
 All new instances of that class will also have those variables you modified on the CDO.
 We can use it in this case only because the variables modified are used only in editor.
 So they cannot affect the game itself.

-Game context is often passes as a parameters and checking if it is valid is a very common procedure.
+Game context is often passed as a parameter and checking if it is valid is a very common procedure.
 Because of that, UAdventurePluginGameContext class has a static method IsGameContextValid, which you can use to verify if the game context and all of its subclasses are valid.

 Speaking of validating, if you want your methods to check whether some variables are valid, we recommend you to not just check whether the variable is null, but to call the IsValid global method from Unreal Engine 4.
 This method does return false if the passed object is nullptr, but it also returns false if the object is about to be destroyed.
 That should not normally happen, but when it does those bugs are difficult to find and debug.